 More Tips for Making a Great Sazerac

 The Whiskey.
 There are some fantastic rye whiskeys available on the market.
-I encourage you to explore them to find the one that makes your ideal Sazerac.
+Explore them to find the one that makes your ideal Sazerac.

 The Sazerac company recommends either Sazerac Rye Whiskey or Buffalo Trace Bourbon in "The Official Sazerac Cocktail" recipe.
 Following suit, you may want to experiment with bourbons as well, though this will not be the traditional Sazerac (and Sazerac enthusiasts will likely scoff at it).